aifimmunology/MOCHA/README.md

 MOCHA is an R package containing a novel single-cell peak-calling algorithm that leverages single-cell information to determine whether a particular genomic region is open by calculating two measures of intensities, and using these to call peaks via a hierarchical model.

+Find out more by visiting the [MOCHA website](https://aifimmunology.github.io/MOCHA/).

 ------------------------------------------------------------------------

 ### Table of Contents